Radha

 Statements/definitions

+The first law of thermodynamics may be stated thus: "energy can neither be created nor destroyed."
+This law does not rule out transformations of energy from one form to another, or even transformations of energy to matter, and the reverse, as according to Einstein's E=mc2 equation.
+If it is true, it means that neither energy, nor matter, can be created from nothing.
 The second law of thermodynamics is more difficult to state in plain English.
 Here is an attempt: "In any transformation of energy from one form to another, 'useful' energy is lost."The first law is sometimes stated as "you can't get something for nothing."
 The second law tells us that not only can't we get something for nothing, but that we always lose in the process.
 We give up more than we get, energetically speaking.

 A familiar consequence of that is the fact that much of the energy of automobile engines does not end up in motion, but in overcoming friction.
 Another is that it is not possible to have a refrigerator, freezer, or air conditioner that merely removes energy from one place to another.
 In the process of moving energy, each of these actually increases the total heat in the universe, as it uses electricity (or gas, etc.) to do its work, and some of that work is not merely to transfer heat, but to overcome friction.
 Another consequence is that when light energy is transformed into chemical energy in green plants by photosynthesis, and then to chemical energy in animals that eat green plants, most of the light energy is not actually transformed into chemical energy in animals, but does various "non-useful" things.
 As a result, meat of all kinds is more expensive than plant food, either in the grocery store, or if you grow your own.
 To put it another way, you can feed a family on a lot less space, using a garden, than the space required to feed the same family, if they eat only meat.

 An ordered system.
 Entropy is low.
-There is a concentration of some substance in one area.
+There is a concentration of some substance in one area. |

 A disordered system.
 Entropy is high.
-There isn't a concentration of a substance.
+There isn't a concentration of a substance. |

 Consequences

+There are important philosophic and religious implications of the laws of thermodynamics.
 If the first law is true, and has always been true, then the universe has always existed.
 If the second law is true, and has always been true, then if the universe has always existed, by this "time" it would have achieved complete entropy.
 If you don't understand these statements, read the first section over again, carefully.
 Obviously these statements are not both true.
 If they were, the universe would be uninhabitable.
 How to explain this?
 The only explanation is that laws of thermodynamics haven't always been true.
 Why not?
 One possibility is that there was intervention by a supernatural God, creating something from nothing, in the initial creation of the universe.
 Another way to say this is that the universe had a definite beginning.
 There was a time when it did not exist, at least in its present form, then God brought it into being.
 It is impossible to prove or disprove this, scientifically.
 However, it is a solution to the dilemma posed in the italicized statements at the beginning of this paragraph.

 Another solution to the dilemma is to say that the "big bang" (That is, a giant explosion that changed the universe from some original state to the present one, at some specific time in the distant past) started the universe, or started it over.
 The two solutions, that God began the universe, or that there was a big bang, are not necessarily contradictory.
 Many Christian scientists believe that God used the big bang to start the universe as we know it.
 The big bang is not an explanation, by itself.
 It merely puts the question one step back.
 What caused the big bang?
 (Referring to God also leads to a question one step back, namely "Where did God come from?"
 The usual explanation is that God has always existed; He is eternal.)
 It seems to me that any explanation of the beginning of the universe depends on ideas that cannot be proved, that require faith , in other words.